freedomofpress/securedrop.org/README.rst

 .. code:: bash

-    docker attach $(docker ps -aqf "name=securedroporg_django")
+    docker attach $(docker-compose ps -q django)

 Once you have done this, you can load the page that will run the code with your ``import ipdb`` and the debugger will activate in the shell you attached.
+To detach from the shell without stopping the container press ``Control+P`` followed by ``Control+Q``.